Dissipative ground-state preparation of a quantum spin chain on a trapped-ion quantum computer: Quantum Experiments

 We now assess the ability of ZNE to mitigate errors.
 We adopt the gate-folding method applied to the native two-qubit gates, i.e., the $R_{ZZ}(\theta)$ gates.
 In this method, each $R_{ZZ}(\theta)$ gate in a compiled circuit is replaced by

 where the noise-scaling factor $G$ is an odd integer.
 Specifically, we consider circuits with $G=1$, $3$, and $5$, where $G=1$ corresponds to the original circuit.
 We first compile the $G=1$ circuit for the target device using the Pytket SDK~\cite{Sivarajah_2020} with the most aggressive optimization setting \verb|optimisation_level=3|.
 For $G=3$ and $5$, we then replace each $R_{ZZ}$ gate in the compiled circuit according to Eq.~(\ref{eq:zne}).
 For extrapolation, we employ both linear and exponential fits of the expectation values as a function of $G$.
 The fitting functions take the form $\tilde{a}G+\tilde{b}$ (linear) and $\tilde{a} \exp(\tilde{b}G)$ (exponential), where $\tilde{a}$ and $\tilde{b}$ are fitting parameters.
+We emphasize that the exponential fit~\cite{Endo2018} is an appropriate choice, as the circuit fidelity is expected to decrease exponentially with $G$.
+The linear fit is expected to be consistent with the exponential fit in the small-noise regime.
 Energy expectation values are then estimated by extrapolating the data at two points ($G=1$ and $3$) using the linear fit, or at three points ($G=1$, $3$, and $5$) using the exponential fit, to the zero-noise limit $G\to 0$.

 Figure~\ref{fig:energyZNE} shows the ZNE results for the $N=6$ system, using the same model parameters as in Fig.~\ref{fig:energy}.
 Noisy data for $G=1$, $3$, and $5$ are obtained on \Reimei{}, with $N_{\rm shots}=100$ for each value of $m$ and $G$.
 We note that the results for $G=1$ in Fig.~\ref{fig:energyZNE} are the same as those shown in Fig.~\ref{fig:energy}(b).
 The number of $R_{ZZ}$ gates in the circuit at $m$th time step scales as $N_{\rm 2Q}=79Gm$.
 At $m=0$, ZNE data are not shown because $N_{\rm 2Q}(m=0)=0$.
 For $m \geqslant 15$, ZNE with the exponential fit exhibits better agreement with the noiseless results than the linear fit, although in most cases the two extrapolation schemes agree within statistical uncertainties.
 At the largest time step $m=20$, the relative error of the noisy $G=1$ data, defined as $|1-E_{G=1}(m)/E_{\rm Noiseless}(m)|$, is approximately $0.3$, where the subscripts (``$G=1$" and ``Noiseless") match the legend labels used in Fig.~\ref{fig:energyZNE}.
 This error is successfully eliminated by the exponential ZNE extrapolation.
 Details of the fitting procedures are provided in Appendix~\ref{app:zne}.